 - 11.1.
-Continue to implement and update the City's Zero Waste Master Plan and Program. - 11.2.
+Continue to implement and update the City's Zero Waste Master Plan and Program.
+(General Plan Action 5-9.33) - 11.2.
 Assess the effectiveness of the City's environmentally sensitive preferred purchasing and green fleet conversion programs and update the programs, as needed, to support the City's GHG reduction goals.
-(General Plan Action 3-5.15) - 11.3.
+(General Plan Action 3-7.10) - 11.3.
 Provide more frequent and accessible opportunities to dispose of non-recyclable waste. - 11.4.
-Identify ways to go beyond State guidance to encourage sustainable deconstruction of buildings.
+Identify ways to go beyond State guidance to encourage sustainable deconstruction of buildings. - 11.1.
+Provide and maintain public drinking fountains and bottle fillers in high traffic and outdoor recreation areas to reduce demand for bottled water.
+(General Plan Action 5-9.38)

-- 11.5.
-Continue to educate business owners and members of the public about the City's Zero Waste Food Ware Ordinance. - 11.6.
-Continue to support efforts to reduce the amount of packaging used, especially non-recyclable packaging. - 11.7.
+- 11.2.
+Continue to enforce the City's Zero-Waste Food Ware Ordinance and share information and resources with food vendors to help facilitate compliance.
+(General Plan Action 5-9.35) - 11.1.
+Continue to enforce the City's Environmentally Preferable Purchasing policies and identify opportunities to reduce use of single-use plastics in municipal operations and at City events.
+(General Plan Action 5-9.36)

+11.2.
 Establish and support existing sharing, exchange, and reuse programs, including fix-it clinics, swap events, and second-hand markets.